 African taxidermy mounts include the traditional shoulder mount which is far by far the most popular choice for African hunters.
 For some animals, especially the cats, nothing short of a full mount will do justice to the animal and the hunt memories.

 The the decision on which type of African taxidermy mount to have is one usually based on personal taste, space available to display the trophies and budget.
-More hunters are deciding to forgo trophy taxidermy altogether as the cost of the taxidermy work and shipping often works out to be a significant amount that could go towards their next African hunt.
-They are happy to rely on their trophy photographs for the wonderful memories.
+More and more hunters are deciding to forgo trophy taxidermy altogether as the cost of the taxidermy work and shipping often works out to be such a significant amount that could go towards their next African hunt.
+They are happy to rely on their trophy photographs to recall the memories of the hunt.

-If you are unsure of what you want to keep as a trophy at the time of skinning, have the skinning done to cover your possibilities.
-Remember, you can take skin away but not add it and some cuts cannot be adjusted to make different mounts.
+- If you are really unsure of what you want to keep as a trophy at the time of skinning, ask to have the skinning done to cover all the possibilities.
+Remember, you can take skin away but cannot add it and some cuts cannot be adjusted to make different mounts.
 For example, a flat skin cannot be turned into a full mount but a full mount could be reduced to a shoulder mount.

-- Back skin - the remaining skin after a cape has been cut.
-These can be tanned (with fur) or leathered to make leather items, rugs etc
+- The back skin is the remaining skin after a cape has been cut.
+These can be tanned (with fur) or leathered to make leather items, rugs etc.

-- If you decided on a skull mount only, you may want to keep the whole skin to be a rug or leathered.
+- If you decided on a skull mount only, you may want to keep the whole or partial flatskin to be a fur rug or leathered.

-- Feet/Hooves - antelope, buffalo, zebra hooves make interesting bookends or lampstands.
-Elephant feet are commonly made into footstools or umbrella holders.
+- Feet and/or hooves of antelope, buffalo or zebra make interesting bookends or lampstands.
+Elephant feet are traditionally made into footstools or umbrella holders.

-- Tails - as a separate item.
-Tails with long hairs at the tip can make an ornamental fly-swat.
+- Tails may be kept as a separate item.
+Tails with long hairs, such as from wildebeest, can made into ornamental fly-swats.

-- Skin panels - usually of elephant or hippo.
-These can be used to upholster furniture like chairs, stools, footstools or to make into items such as rifle cases.
+- Skin panels usually taken from elephant or hippo can be used to upholster furniture like chairs, stools, footstools or to make into items such as rifle cases.

-- Some examples of accessory, furnishing or decorative items.
+- More examples of accessory, furnishing or decorative items can be seen here.

 Great Hunters Vol 1: Their Trophy Rooms And Collections.
 World-famous hunters from this century share some of the most dazzling rooms ever photographed.